 We meet daily and we’re very engaged with the people.
 I know everyone’s name - all 80 people in the office, and all the people in the branches - I call them up to ask how they’re going, and if we find out someone is going through personal problems we encourage them to take some time off and offer our assistance.

 Q: What are your office productivity tips for a great work culture?

 Have healthy relationships with your staff and people around you.
 Office culture comes from the top, with a lot of support from the executive team.
 Everyone watches, so that sets the benchmark - and that’s why you have to walk the talk.

 It’s the simple things, that’s what everyone forgets about business - it’s not about the hard dollars, it’s the sense of community.
-It’s the will to resolve issues so our staff can be as productive and efficient as they really want to be.
+It’s the will to resolve issues so our staff can be as efficient as they really want to be.
 Essentially, your people are the main ingredient in effectively leveraging these office productivity tips in organisations.